List of Best Accounting Books of all time

 by Mark J. Kohler

-Accounting itself is so tough and combine it with tax, a cocktail of two dangerous subjects.
-But Kohler handles both accounting and tax issues in a funny manner throwing the seriousness completely out of the window.
-Small business owners often get so dogged by complexities of the legal entities that they often miss out on their product spelling doom for them in the long run.
+Accounting is so tough and combines it with tax, a cocktail of two dangerous subjects.
+But Kohler handles both accounting and tax issues funny, throwing the seriousness completely out of the window.
+Small business owners often get so dogged by the complexities of the legal entities that they often miss out on their product, spelling doom for them in the long run.
 Kohler, an expert on the matter of accounting and tax, delivers outstanding content to help people save their time and money.
-The book answers legal questions by baring open the naked truth allowing you to make better decisions for the protection of your assets.
-Kohler does a great job by providing real-life examples, ultimately taking out the fear of the common man from the idea of tax and accounting as a complex world of bizarre and intimidating instructions.
+The book answers legal questions by baring open the naked truth allowing you to make better decisions to protect your assets.
+Kohler does a great job by providing real-life examples, ultimately taking out the fear of the commoner from the idea of tax and accounting as a complex world of bizarre and intimidating instructions.
 The book is a great guide for tax planning and tax-saving strategies.
-With every page, you unfold this book is sure to make you wiser and equipped with handling the difficult situations of tax saving and planning.
-Read this informative book to raise your tax IQ quotient.
+With every page you unfold, this accounting book will make you wiser and equipped to handle the difficult situations of tax saving and planning.
+Read this informative book to raise your tax I.Q.I.Q.
+Quotient.

 #6 – Warren Buffett Accounting Book: Reading Financial Statements for Value Investing Buffett Book Edition